Motorradreise Packliste: Was du wirklich brauchst

 An intelligent luggage system makes traveling much more relaxed:

-• Tail bag, side cases, or roll bag (ideally waterproof)
+• Tail bag, side cases, or luggage roll (ideally waterproof)

 • Tank bag with map compartment or phone holder